flux-framework/flux-core/doc/man1/flux-watch.rst

 .. program:: flux watch

-The flux-watch(1) command is used to monitor the output and state of one or more Flux jobs.
+The :program:`flux watch` command is used to monitor the output and state of one or more Flux jobs.
 The command works similarly to the :option:`flux submit --watch` option, but can be used to monitor even inactive jobs.
 For example, to copy all job output to the terminal after submitting a series of jobs with :man1:`flux-submit` or :man1:`flux-bulksubmit`, use